mrjones2014/op.nvim/README.md

 - Open an item in the 1Password 8 desktop app
 - Insert an item reference URI (e.g. `op://vault-name/item-name/field-name`)
 - Switch between multiple 1Password accounts (only works with biometric unlock enabled)
+- Secure Notes Editor (See [Secure Notes Editor](#secure-notes-editor))
 - Statusline component that updates asynchronously (See [Statusline](#statusline))
 - Most commands are partially or fully asynchronous

+### Secure Notes Editor

+Edit your 1Password Secure Notes items directly in Neovim!
+Run `:OpNote` to find a Secure Note item (via `vim.ui.select()`) and open it in a new buffer.
+The buffer will have `filetype=markdown` so you get Markdown filetype highlighting.

+#### Security

+The Secure Notes editor **will never write your notes to disk**.
+It uses a special `buftype` option, `buftype=acwrite`, which allows `op.nvim` to intercept the `:w` command by setting up an `autocmd BufWriteCmd`, which then allows `op.nvim` to completely handle "writing" the Secure Note by updating it via the 1Password CLI.

+Note that in order to write the contents back to the correct item, `op.nvim` associates buffer IDs with `{ uuid, vault_uuid }` pairs.
+**`op.nvim` does not store the note title or anything other than the UUID and vault UUID in the edit session**.

 ### Statusline